 What will happen during surgery?

 General anesthesia will keep you asleep and free from pain during surgery.
 Medical tools will be used to hold your mouth open during the surgery.
 Your surgeon will use a laser to remove tissues that are blocking your throat.
-He may remove part or all of your uvula.
-He may remove your soft palate and tissues in your throat.
+He or she may remove part or all of your uvula.
+He or she may remove your soft palate and tissues in your throat.
 Your tonsils and adenoids may also be removed.
 Your surgeon will watch for problems, such as bleeding.
-He may need to use stitches that absorb to stop the bleeding.
+He or she may need to use stitches that absorb to stop the bleeding.